eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/t-support-and-maintenance-by-the-wallet-provider.md

 ### 2.1 Regulatory requirements

-Article xx of the [European Digital Identity Regulation] specifies that
+Article 5a (10) of the [European Digital Identity Regulation] specifies that Providers of European Digital Identity Wallets shall ensure that users can easily request technical support and report technical problems or any other incidents having a negative impact on the use of European Digital Identity Wallets.

 ### 2.2 Sections in the ARF related to Wallet Solution and Wallet Unit lifecycle management